K–16 (education movement)

 K–16 is a movement in the United States to bring together the various levels of education for younger students, namely between the K–12 and the post-secondary education systems, and create aligned policy and practice in examination practices, graduation requirements, admissions policies and other areas.
 The movement is so-named because of an insinuated continuum between the traditionally-distinct K–12 system and the two-to-four-year basic post-secondary education system that is in place in most colleges and universities (hence "13th grade", "14th grade", "15th grade" and "16th grade").
-Community Colleges with Associate Degrees are equal to grades 13 to 14.
-Universities offer grades 14 to 16 with a Bachelor Degree.
-Master University degrees would then be grades 17 to 18.
+Community colleges with associate degrees are equal to grades 13 to 14.
+Universities offer grades 14 to 16 with a bachelor's degree.
+Master university degrees would then be grades 17 to 18.
 Doctorate degrees offer 19-21st grade.